Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 If an asset's quality rating drops to **0,** it can no longer be used.

-When you use an asset for minimum effort, but you still fail at the test, the asset does not increase the [Favor](../../characters/the-gauntlet-forge#favor) you gain.
-You only get Favor for the hits you have actually rolled.

 {: .important }
 > Maro finds himself in a skirmish with a vicious assassin who ambushed him in a darkened street corner.
 >